Instructions for Authors

 The official language for MedInfo2019 is English.
 All submissions must be in English.
 Submissions in any other language will be rejected without review.
 Values should be reported in the International System of Units.
 Authors are responsible for appropriate grammar, spelling, and punctuation in their submissions.
 Non-native English speakers are advised to consider employing the services of a professional editor or request review and editing from colleagues.

-IMIA MedInfo Submissions can be in any of the four program MedInfo tracks and should align with the theme of the conference it will be edited in the IMIA MedInfo proceedings.
-Satellite submissions have to be identify in the appropriate Satellite tack and will NOT be part of the IMIA MedInfo reviewing process and NOT published in the IMIA MedInfo proceedings
+IMIA MedInfo submissions can be in any of the four program tracks and should align with the theme of the conference.
+Satellite submissions have to be submitted to the appropriate satellite track and will NOT be part of the IMIA MedInfo reviewing process and will NOT be published in the IMIA MedInfo proceedings.

 Below are the formatting guidelines for all submissions: